qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single-Flux-Tunable-Transmon/README.md

 10. **Readout optimization** - The optimal separation between the |g> and |e> blobs lies in a phase spaced of amplitude, duration, and frequency of the readout pulse:
     * [Frequency optimization](10_readout_frequency_optimization.py) - The script performs frequency scanning and from the results calculates the SNR between |g> and |e> blobs.
 As a result you can find the optimal frequency for discrimination.
     * [Amplitude optimization](10_readout_amp_optimization.py) - The script measures the readout fidelity for different readout powers.
-    * [Duration optimization](10_readout_duration_optimization.py) - The script performs accumulated demodulation for a given frequency, amplitude, and total duration of readout pulse, and plots the SNR as as a function of readout time.
+    * [Duration optimization](10_readout_duration_optimization.py) - The script performs accumulated demodulation for a given frequency, amplitude, and total duration of readout pulse, and plots the SNR as a function of readout time.
-    * [Integration Weights optimization](10_readout_weight_optimization.py) -Performs sliced.demodulation to obtain the trajectories of the |e> and |g> states, and from them it calculates the normalized optimal readout weights.
+    * [Integration Weights optimization](10_readout_weight_optimization.py) -Performs sliced.demodulation to obtain the trajectories of the |e> and |g> states, and calculates the normalized optimal readout weights.
 11. [T1](11_T1.py) - Measures T1.
 13. [Ramsey Chevron](12_ramsey_chevron.py) - Perform a 2D sweep (detuning versus idle time) to acquire the Ramsey chevron pattern.
 12. **1D Ramsey** - Measures T2*.